inet-framework/inet-showcases/mobility/spatial/doc/index.rst

 The model
 ---------

 The simulations use the :ned:`MobilityShowcase3D` network.
-It contains a configurable number of hosts, an :ned:`IntegratedVisualizer` module, and a :ned:`PhysicalEnvironment` module.
+It contains a configurable number of mobile nodes (hosts) and an :ned:`IntegratedVisualizer` module.

 .. figure:: Playground2D.png
-   :scale: 100%
+   :scale: 80%
    :align: center

 Here are the key parts of the configuration regarding the visualization of the playground in 3D:

 .. literalinclude:: ../omnetpp.ini
    :language: ini